-North Dakota has three summits throught the state known as White Butte, however the one standing outside of the town of Amidon is the highest point in the entire state.
-Rising to an altitude of 1,069 m (3,507 ft) above sea-level, White Butte is the 30th highest state summit of the U.S. Highpoints.
-Most of the buttes in the area exhibit a chalky white color resulting from the bentonite clay found in the local rocks and soil.
-The area around this highpoint shows signs of fairly recent glaciation; the advance of these massive ice sheets scoured the land, leaving a mostly flat landscape with intermittent boulders carried there by the power of the glaciers.
-The topography of the area was formed where the rivers of ice did not cover the surface, thus leaving the buttes in the area.
-The last of the glaciers receeded at the end of the last ice age around 10,000 years ago.
+Most of the buttes in the area exhibit a chalky white color resulting from bentonite clay found in the local rocks and soil.
+The adjacent terrain shows signs of glaciation.
+The advance of massive ice sheets scoured the land, leaving a mostly flat landscape with scattered boulders transported by the extreme power of the glaciers.
+The topography of the area was formed in areas where the glaciers did not completely encase the surface, thus leaving the buttes in their wake.
+The glaciers retreated at the end of the last ice age, approximately 10,000 years ago.